BPM systems: business process automation for digital transformation and improved company efficiency

 They manage all internal business processes, and a CRM can be integrated into a BPMS.
 BPM and ERP.
 ERP systems also help automate and control tasks.

-But overall it is fairly complex software that is hard to change once deployed.
-BPM systems are adaptive programs that can be continuously improved, with new processes created for emerging tasks.
+But in general, this is fairly complex software that is not easy to change after implementation.
+BPM systems are adaptable programs that can be continuously improved and used to create new processes for emerging tasks.

-The system consists of three elements: an admin panel — where processes are configured; the system engine — which executes them; and the user interface — through which employees use the software.
-Here are the software modules.
+The system consists of three elements: the admin panel, where processes are configured; the system engine, which executes them; and the user interface, through which employees use the software.
+Let's list the software modules.

 .
 This is the process-building tool.
 Here you can create a chain of events defining what happens after a given action, and assign the people responsible at each stage.
 Such editors often include ready-made templates for typical tasks.